CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6B - Horizontal Coordinates.md

 \end{align}
 ```
 Where $S$ is the Sun and $V$ is Venus.\
-We found out the the phase of Venus was:
+We found out the the phase of Venus was $78$%:
 <p align="center">

   <img width="100" src="https://github.com/CitruzSquared/essays/assets/23460281/ed1b89ff-3c4c-4e04-84d7-e0658861d887">